sindrsh/openmathbooks/README.md

 <!-- ROADMAP -->
 ## Roadmap
 - Translating all books into English
+- Adding problem solutions manual
 - Adding more exercises

 <!-- CONTRIBUTING -->
 ## Contributing
 Please make contact if you want to contribute to this project.
 Contributions especially sought out for are
+- Join the project's [discord server](https://discord.gg/jz9mPjkCNb) to discuss the content of the books.
 - Translating the books into other languages than Norwegian
 - Proofreading text and calculations
-- Adding problems to the sections
+- Adding problems to the sections.
+Make sure that problems you provide are not in conflict with any copyrights.
+Authors of problems that are comprehensive or unique will be credited.

 <!-- LICENSE -->
 ## License